-The Royal Berkshire Hospital, in Association with the Berkshire healthcare foundation trust (BHFT) and the Berkshire West Integrated Care Partnership (ICP) have set up the Berkshire Longcovid Integrated Service (BLIS) for patients who are continuing to suffer from post COVID syndrome (Longcovid).
+The Royal Berkshire NHS Foundation Trust, in association with the Berkshire Healthcare Foundation Trust (BHFT) and the Berkshire West Integrated Care Partnership (ICP) have set up the Berkshire Long Covid Integrated Service (BLIS) for patients who are continuing to suffer from post-COVID syndrome (Long Covid).

-This service commenced from November 30th 2020 and is being provided by a multidisciplinary team of GPs, consultants, physiotherapists and psychologists.
-We aim to provide an integrated assessment and management plan for patients struggling with symptoms of Longcovid.
+This service started in November 2020 and is being provided by a multidisciplinary team of GPs, consultants, physiotherapists and psychologists.
+We aim to provide an integrated assessment and management plan for patients struggling with symptoms of Long Covid.

 In most patients, we had anticipated that an acute episode of COVID-19 infection would recover within three weeks.
-Longcovid (Post COVID syndrome) is the name that's been given to the condition present in up to 10% of patients after they have recovered from the acute infection of COVID-19.
-The symptoms of Longcovid can be present for number of months and can often be confusing and worrying for patients especially if the acute infections has not been severe enough to need hospitalisation.
+Long Covid (also known as Post-COVID syndrome) is the name that's been given to the condition present in up to 10% of patients after they have recovered from the acute infection of COVID-19.
+The symptoms of Long Covid can be present for number of months and can often be confusing and worrying for patients, especially if the acute infections has not been severe enough to need hospitalisation.

 The most common symptoms have been pain, fatigue, shortness of breath, palpitations and raised heart rate, persisting high temperature, sore throat, altered smell, dizziness, loss of appetite, new psychological issues like anxiety and depression, confusion, memory problems (commonly called brain fog) along with tummy symptoms have all known to be present.